-Advanced Placement, Cambridge, and Dual Enrollment Courses
+Advanced Placement and Cambridge Courses

 Advanced Placement ® (AP) Courses